The following policies were approved by the Paige Library Board of Trustees on August 3, 2017, and updated on January 6, 2022, and August 3, 2023

-As members of the American Library Association, we recognize the importance of codifying and making known to the profession and to the general public the ethical principles that guide the work of librarians, other professionals providing information services, library trustees and library staffs.
+As members of the American Library Association, we recognize the importance of codifying and making known to the profession and to the general public the ethical principles that guide the work of librarians, other professionals providing information services, library trustees, and library staff.

 Ethical dilemmas occur when values are in conflict.
-The American Library Association Code of Ethics states the values to which we are committed, and embodies the ethical responsibilities of the profession in this changing information environment.
+The American Library Association Code of Ethics states the values to which we are committed and embodies the ethical responsibilities of the profession in this changing information environment.

 We significantly influence or control the selection, organization, preservation, and dissemination of information.
 In a political system grounded in an informed citizenry, we are members of a profession explicitly committed to intellectual freedom and the freedom of access to information.
 We have a special obligation to ensure the free flow of information and ideas to present and future generations.

-The principles of this Code are expressed in broad statements to guide ethical decision making.
+- The principles of this Code are expressed in broad statements to guide ethical decision-making.
 These statements provide a framework; they cannot and do not dictate conduct to cover particular situations.